CASFRI/CASFRI/README.md

 The [CASFRI specifications](https://github.com/edwardsmarc/CASFRI/tree/master/docs/specifications) focus on the most common attributes that are consistently recorded in forest inventories across Canada and which are relevant to habitat modeling and state of forest reporting.
 These attributes include crown closure, species composition, height, mean canopy or stand origin age, stand structure, moisture regime, site class or site index, non-forested cover types, non-vegetated cover types, and disturbance history.

-CASFRI version 5 makes a number of updates to previous versions:
+CASFRI-5 makes a number of updates to previous versions:
 * Addition of new inventories.
 * Implementation of a new extract, load, transform procedure focused around PostgreSQL and a small number of open source dependencies.
 * Implementation of a temporalization procedure to create a temporal database of all available inventories.
-* Assignment of attribute specific meaningful error codes.
+* Assignment of attribute specific error codes.

-The three steps for building CASFRI v5 are:
+The three steps for building CASFRI-5 are:
 1. Conversion/loading
 2. Transformation
 3. Topological correction and temporalization